- What is a SIP?

 What is a SIP?

 A SIP is an enforceable plan developed at the state level that explains how the state will comply with air quality standards according to the Federal Clean Air Act.
-A SIP must be submitted by the state government of any state that has areas that are designated in nonattainment of federal air quality standards.
 In order to understand SIPs, you should understand the role of the following:

 Federal Clean Air Act

 The Federal Clean Air Act (FCAA) is the legal foundation for the national air pollution control program.
 The FCAA requires each state to produce and regularly update a SIP.
 The FCAA also requires that SIPs include a description of control strategies, or measures to deal with pollution, for areas that fail to achieve national ambient air quality standards (NAAQS).
 Finally, this Act grants powers of enforcement to the EPA.